Course Code: GES117

-Betty Stahl has a doctorate in pharmacy from Shenandoah University.
-She has taught pharmacy technician programs at ASA College in New York City and ACT in Arlington, Virginia, over the past several years.
-Betty has also worked as a pharmacist at CVS and in hospital settings.
+Betty Stahl holds a doctorate in pharmacy from Shenandoah University.
+Over the past several years, she has taught pharmacy technician programs at ASA College in New York City and ACT in Arlington, Virginia.
+Stahl has also worked as a pharmacist in independent and hospital settings.

-If you're interested in becoming a pharmacy technician, this program is for you!
-No healthcare or medical office work experience is required to take this program.
+If you're interested in becoming a pharmacy technician, this course is for you!
+No healthcare or medical office work experience is required.

 You should be proficient in keyboarding (approximately 35 words per minute), have a basic understanding of a word-processing computer program (Microsoft Word is recommended), and have a command of English grammar and punctuation.

-Students are encouraged to have a basic understanding of high school math including percent's and proportions at the algebra level.
-This program will provide a review of fractions and decimals, in addition to covering more advanced pharmacy equations.
+You are encouraged to have a basic understanding of high school math including percent's and proportions at the algebra level.
+This course will provide a review of fractions and decimals, in addition to covering more advanced pharmacy equations.

-In order to sit for the national certification exam, candidates must be 18 years old and have a high school diploma or equivalent; therefore, it's recommended you have this within 6 months of enrolling for this program.
+In order to sit for the national certification exam, you must be 18 years old and have a high school diploma or equivalent; therefore, it's recommended you have this within 6 months of enrolling for this course.

-After successfully completing your program, you'll also receive access to the Pharmacy Technician Certification Board (PTCB) practice tests, to help you study for your certification exam.
+After successfully completing your course, you'll also receive access to the Pharmacy Technician Certification Board (PTCB) practice tests, to help you study for your certification exam.

 Our Pharmacy Externship Program*

-As a part of the Pharmacy Technician Online Certification Training Program, students are required to complete a Virtual Externship.
-They also have an option to perform an actual hands-on, 100-hour clinical externship.
+As a part of the Pharmacy Technician Online Certification Training course, you are required to complete a Virtual Externship.
+You will also have an option to perform an actual hands-on, 100-hour clinical externship.
 Clinical externships are based on individual state board requirements.

 ed2go has reached a nationwide agreement with several pharmacies that will give our Pharmacy Technician Program students an important leg-up in the job market.
 These pharmacies will offer their renowned externship programs to you, provided you meet basic qualifications.
 Externs will get hands-on experience that includes assisting pharmacists with prescriptions, answering patient questions about medications, and a bevy of administrative duties.